dymmond/edgy/docs/permissions/intro.md

 # Permissions in Edgy

 Managing permissions is a crucial aspect of database-driven applications.
-Edgy provides a flexible and portable way to handle permissions, using database tables rather than relying solely on database users.
+Edgy provides a flexible and portable way to handle permissions using database tables rather than relying solely on database users.

+In contrast to Django, Edgy's permission feature is entirely composable.
+You can have anything from full-fledged object-permissions to a simple user permission system by just providing the necessary fields.

+It is up to you how to design it, such as the Group model.
+You can decide if it should have extra attributes or not.
+You just need to follow the convention, as some fields are mandatory to achieve the desired results.

+The permission system does **not** require ContentTypes.
+They are only required for per-object permissions.

 ## Permission Objects